xebia-functional/xef/docs/intro/scala.md

 <summary>IntelliJ</summary>

 - Set the Java version to at least 20
-- Set VM options to `--enable-preview`
+- If using Java 20 specifically, set VM options to `--enable-preview`

 </details>